luiswirth/bsc-thesis/src/matter/mesh.typ

 }
 ```
 Using this we reference any simplex in the mesh.
 Since we are using a `indexmap::IndexSet`
-data structure for storing our simplicies inside a skeleton,
+data structure for storing our simplices inside a skeleton,
 we are able to go both ways.
 We can not only retrieve the simplex, given the index,
 but we can also get the index corresponding to a given simplex.

 The `Simplex` struct doesn't reference the mesh and therefore doesn't have access
-to any other simplicies.
+to any other simplices.
 But for doing any kind of topological computations,
-it is helpful to be able to reference other simplicies in the mesh.
+it is helpful to be able to reference other simplices in the mesh.
 For this reason we introduce a new concept, that represents a simplex
 inside of a mesh.
 We create a simplex handle, that is like a more sophisticated
 pointer to a simplex, that has a reference to the mesh.
-This allows us to interact with these simplicies inside the mesh very naturally.
+This allows us to interact with these simplices inside the mesh very naturally.

 ```rust
 #[derive(Copy, Clone)]